 About

-Christina Mascarenas graduated from the University of Missouri’s School of Journalism in Columbia with a master’s in journalism with a concentration in strategic communications and public relations.
-Her research focus and thesis: "The Role of Public Information Officers in Local American Government."
-She has previously earned a master’s degree in leadership (SAHE: student affairs in higher education) from the University of Colorado Colorado Springs and a bachelor’s of mass communications from Colorado State University-Pueblo.
+Christina Mascarenas is an independent journalist with a focus on Colorado.
+She was born and raised in Pueblo and is a fifth-generation Coloradan.
+She earned a master’s in journalism with a concentration in strategic communications and public relations from the University of Missouri’s School of Journalism.
+Her research and thesis focus was "The Role of Public Information Officers in Local American Government."
+She's also earned a master’s degree in leadership (SAHE: student affairs in higher education) from the University of Colorado Colorado Springs and a Bachelor of Mass Communications from Colorado State University-Pueblo.

-She is the public relations assistant and copy writer with Missouri Science and Technology Policy Initiative (MOST).
+Her work includes government reporting covering the State of Missouri and interning for a science and policy-based organization as the public relations specialist, writing articles featuring scientists.
 She has been a Pathways public affairs student trainee at the USDA Economic Research Service and the Department of Veterans Affairs; she’s worked in higher education as the student support program coordinator for the Upward Bound TRiO program working with low-income, first-generation high school students; and was an entrepreneurship for 10 years owning a portrait studio specializing in creating photographic artwork of infants and children.
-She’s a fifth generation Coloradan and a cat mom.

-She is the public relations assistant and copy writer with Missouri Science and Technology Policy Initiative (MOST).
+Her work includes government reporting covering the State of Missouri and interning for a science and policy-based organization as the public relations specialist, writing articles featuring scientists.
 She has been a Pathways public affairs student trainee at the USDA Economic Research Service and the Department of Veterans Affairs; she’s worked in higher education as the student support program coordinator for the Upward Bound TRiO program working with low-income, first-generation high school students; and was an entrepreneurship for 10 years owning a portrait studio specializing in creating photographic artwork of infants and children.
-She’s a fifth generation Coloradan and a cat mom.